Best things to do in Norfolk with kids

-With its stunning beaches, breathtaking countryside, and the Broads National Park, you’ll find plenty of things to do in Norfolk with kids.
-Whether you’re looking for wildlife attractions, theme parks, historic houses, or rainy-day activities, there’s just so many family-friendly days out in Norfolk to enjoy.
+With its stunning beaches, beautiful countryside, and the Norfolk Broads National Park, there are so many brilliant things to do in Norfolk with kids.
+Whether you’re looking for beaches, wildlife parks, historic houses, rainy-day activities, or fun family attractions, you’ll find plenty of ideas here.

 *contains affiliate links